EndPointCorp/end-point-blog/2016/02/09/bonked-by-basicauth-because-bcrypt.html.md

 page can take much longer.

 What encryption options are available for htpasswd program?
 The bcrypt option was introduced without much fanfare in [version 2.4.4 of Apache](https://httpd.apache.org/docs/2.4/new_features_2_4.html#programs), which was released on February 25, 2013.
-So, it's been around a while.
+So, it’s been around a while.
 The output of --help shows us that bcrypt is the only secure one, but allows for other legacy ones to be used.
 Also note that the range of costs for bcrypt range from 4 to 31: